scotws/LiaraForth/docs/INTERNALS.md

 simple linked list, and the code itself.
 Headers and code are kept separately to enable various tricks in the code.

-Each word has a "name token" (``nt_word`` in the code) that points to the first byte of the header, and an "execution token" (``xt_word``) that points to the start of the code.
-There is a third pointer that references the byte _after_ the end of the code (``z_word``) to enable native compilation of the word if appropriate.
+Each word has a "name token" (nt, ``nt_word`` in the code) that points to the first byte of the header, and an "execution token" (xt, ``xt_word``) that points to the start of the code.
+There is a third pointer that references the byte _after_ the end of the code (``z_word``) to enable native compilation of the word if allowed.

-Each header consists of one byte for the length of the word's string, a status byte (see below), a link to the next word in the Dictionary (``0000`` marks its end), the pointer to the beginning of the code (``xt_word``), the pointer to the end of the code (``z_word``), and then the word's name string in plain ASCII, without terminating space or zero.
+Each header consists of one byte for the length of the word's string, a status byte (see below), a link to the next word in the Dictionary (``0000`` marks its end), the pointer to the beginning of the code (``xt_word``), the pointer to the end of the code (``z_word``), and then the word's name string in plain ASCII, without any terminating space or zero.

-The Dictionary consists of hard-coded routines in assembly, and Forth-coded words that are generated when the system starts up (or after the COLD word).
-The first hard-coded word is always DROP, the last one always BYE - use WORDS to get a complete list.
-Any word that appears before DROP was automatically generated.
+The Dictionary consists of hard-coded routines in assembly and Forth-coded words that are generated when the system starts up (or after the COLD word).
+The first hard-coded word is always DROP, the last one always BYE (use WORDS to get a complete list and WORDS&SIZES for a list with the size of the code).
+Any word that appears before DROP was automatically generated at boot from the Forth code.

 (During development, a large number of words were first included as high-level Forth code or simple series of subroutine jumps, and then later optimized in